 Two forms of SVM supervector normalizations are necessary: normalizing the dynamic range of features and intersession variability compensation.
 The first one, normalizing the dynamic range, is related to the inherent property of the SVM model.
 SVM is not invariant to linear transformations in feature space and some form of variance normalization is required so that certain supervector dimensions do not dominate the inner product computations.
 Often variance normalization is included in the definition of the kernel function and specific to a given kernel as seen in the previous subsections.
-Kernel-independent rank normalization has also been successfully applied [215].
+Kernel-independent rank normalization has also been successfully applied (Stolcke et al., 2008).
 Rank normalization replaces each feature by its relative position (rank) in the background data.
-For useful insights on normalization, refer to [215, 232].
+For useful insights on normalization, refer to (Stolcke et al., 2008; Wan and Renals, 2005).
 Let us now turn our focus to the other necessary normalization, the intersession variability compensation.

-Nuisance attribute projection (NAP) is a successful method for compensating SVM supervectors [37, 212].
+Nuisance attribute projection (NAP) is a successful method for compensating SVM supervectors (Campbell et al., 2005; Solomonoff et al., 2005).
 It is not specific to some kernel, but can be applied to any kind of SVM supervectors.
 The NAP transformation removes the directions of undesired sessions variability from the supervectors before SVM training.
-The NAP transformation of a given supervector s is [28], where U is the eigenchannel matrix.
+The NAP transformation of a given supervector s is (Brümmer et al., 2007), where U is the eigenchannel matrix.
 The eigenchannel matrix is trained using a development dataset with a large number of speakers, each having several training utterances (sessions).
 The training set is prepared by subtracting the mean of the supervectors within each speaker and pooling all the supervectors from different speakers together; this removes most of the speaker variability but leaves session variability.
 By performing eigen-analysis on this training set, one captures the principal directions of channel variability.
 The underlying assumption is that the session variability lies in a speaker-independent low-dimensional subspace; after training the projection matrix, the method can be applied for unseen data with different speakers.
-The equation (19) then just means subtracting the supervector that has been projected on the channel space.
-For practical details of NAP, refer to [28, 65].
+The Eq.
+(19) then just means subtracting the supervector that has been projected on the channel space.
+For practical details of NAP, refer to (Brümmer et al., 2007; Fauve et al., 2007).

+$$s' = s - U(U^T s), \tag{19}$$

-$$\mathbf{s}' = \mathbf{s} - \mathbf{U}(\mathbf{U}^{\mathrm{T}}\mathbf{s}),\tag{19}$$ removed by NAP may contain speaker-specific information [230].
+Some of the dimensions removed by NAP may contain speaker-specific information (Vogt et al., 2008).
 Moreover, session compensation and SVM optimization processes are treated independently from each other.
-Motivated with these facts, discriminative variant of NAP has been studied in [30, 230].
-In [230], scatter difference analysis (SDA), a similar method to linear discriminant analysis (LDA), was used for optimizing the NAP projection matrix, and in [30], the session variability model was directly integrated within the optimization criterion of the SVM; this leaves the decision about usefulness of the supervector dimensions for the SVM optimizer.
-This approach improved recognition accuracy over the NAP baseline in [30], albeit introducing a new control parameter that controls the contribution of the nuisance subspace constraint.
+Motivated with these facts, discriminative variant of NAP has been studied in (Burget et al., 2009; Vogt et al., 2008).
+In (Vogt et al., 2008), scatter difference analysis (SDA), a similar method to linear discriminant analysis (LDA), was used for optimizing the NAP projection matrix, and in (Burget et al., 2009), the session variability model was directly integrated within the optimization criterion of the SVM; this leaves the decision about usefulness of the supervector dimensions for the SVM optimizer.
+This approach improved recognition accuracy over the NAP baseline in Burget et al. (2009), albeit introducing a new control parameter that controls the contribution of the nuisance subspace constraint.
 Nevertheless, discriminative session compensation is certainly an interesting new direction for future studies.